How to Get the Best Deal on a Lawsuit Loan

 What Makes for the “Best” Lawsuit Loan?

 Although legal funding does not put your income or assets in jeopardy, it still represents a financial obligation that must be repaid if you win your case.
-So, it’s essential to choose the legal lender you work with carefully, and make an effort to negotiate the best lawsuit loan you can.
+So, it’s essential to choose the legal lender you work with carefully, and make an effort to negotiate the best legal funding you can.
 Specifically, you want to work to get a loan whose fees and interest rate won’t eat right through the settlement.
 So, let’s tackle interest rates and fees first.

 Why the Best Lawsuit Loans Charge Simple, Non-Compounding Interest Rates